 The following supports are available to candidates who are registered in the Law Society’s Licensing Process:

-Monthly Payment Plan Application Form (PDF)
+Monthly Payment Plan Enrolment Form (PDF)

 The Law Society provides access to tutoring from experienced members of the profession for those candidates who have been unsuccessful with the Licensing Examinations.
 Additional information for candidates and Tutors can be found on the Tutoring page.